 6. Master copies of “Future Participant” letter, “Acknowledgement of Risk/Informed Consent” and “Medical Information” forms will be included with the confirmation letter.
 Photocopy the appropriate number of forms for your group.
 Completing and returning these forms to the Campus Recreation Adventure Coordinator prior to the program date will help maximize activity time.

-Indoor Open Climb Hours - Fall Semester Hours
+Indoor Open Climb Hours - Spring Semester Hours

-Outdoor Open Climb Hours - Fall Semester Hours
+Outdoor Open Climb Hours - Spring Semester Hours*

 *During rainy weather and Daylight Savings Time, light permitting, outdoor climb will be moved to the indoor wall during this time.
 Climbing wall hours are subject to change due to inclement weather and other special programming.
 To assure that the climbing wall is open, feel free to contact the Basler Center at 439.7980.
 Any other questions can be directed to the Outdoor Adventure coordinator at 439.7981.Basler Challenge Course and Climbing Wall Rules